Best Menstrual Cup for Low Cervix

 - Designed and manufactured in Germany

-- This model has a very short, round, ball-like steam, which makes it easier to remove, but also comfortable when in use
+- This model has a very short, round, ball-like stem, which makes it easier to remove, but also comfortable when in use

 Low Cervix Menstrual Cups